Uranus

 - How long is a year on Uranus?

-- Uranus takes 84.1 Earth years to complete one orbit of the Sun, which is one Uranus year.
+- Uranus takes 84.1 Earth years to complete one orbit of the Sun.
 By Kepler's third law, bodies farther from the Sun take longer to go around.

 - How many moons does Uranus have?